xbeat/Machine-Learning/README.md

 Introduction to Noncommutative Rings

 Noncommutative rings are algebraic structures where multiplication is not commutative.
 This course explores their properties, operations, and applications in various fields of mathematics and computer science.

+## Boundary Integrated Neural Networks vs Physics Informed Neural Networks

+Introduction to BINNs and PINNs

+Boundary Integrated Neural Networks (BINNs) and Physics Informed Neural Networks (PINNs) are advanced machine learning techniques used to solve differential equations and model complex physical systems.
+These approaches combine the power of neural networks with domain-specific knowledge to improve accuracy and efficiency in scientific computing.

 ## Vector Quantized Variational Auto-Encoder (VQ-VAE) using Python